deanwampler/spark-scala-tutorial/tutorial/README.md

 The classic, simple *Word Count* algorithm is easy to understand and it's suitable for parallel computation, so it's a good vehicle when first learning a Big Data API.

 In *Word Count*, you read a corpus of documents, tokenize each one into words, and count the occurrences of all the words globally.
-The initial reading, tokenization, and "sub-counts" can be done in parallel.

-Now we'll return to the Activator UI (or shell).

 [WordCount2.scala](#code/src/main/scala/sparkworkshop/WordCount2.scala) uses the KJV Bible text again.
-(Subsequent exercises will add the ability to override defaults with command-line arguments.)
+(Subsequent exercises will add the ability to specify different input sources using command-line arguments.)

+This example does not have a Hadoop version, so we'll only run it locally.

-If using the <a class="shortcut" href="#run">run</a> panel, select `WordCount2` and click the "Start" button.
-The messages in the "Logs" panel lists the "output" directory, which is in the *local* file system, not HDFS.
-In another terminal window, you can view the files in this directory, an empty `_SUCCESS` file that marks completion and a `part-00000` file that contains the data.
+In the Activator UI, select the <a class="shortcut" href="#run">run</a> panel, then select `WordCount2` and click the "Start" button.
+The messages near the end of the output in the "Logs" panel lists the "output" directory, which is in the *local* file system, not HDFS.

+In the Activator `shell` or SBT, you can run it one of three ways:

+* Enter the `run` command and select the number corresponding to the `WordCount2` program.
+* Enter `run-main WordCount2`
+* Enter `ex2`, a command alias for `run-main WordCount2`.
+(The alias is defined in the project's `build.sbt` file.)

+Either way, the output is written to `output/kjv-wc2` in the local file system.
+Use a file browser or another terminal window to view the files in this directory.
+You'll find an empty `_SUCCESS` file that marks completion and a `part-00000` file that contains the data.

 As before, here is the text of the script in sections, with code comments removed: